What Promotes Healthy Gums

 Your dentist may recommend a variety of preventive treatments, depending on their assessment of your oral health status at each visit.
 For example:

-• A dental exam—a visual inspection by the dentist that focuses on all aspects of the mouth, from teeth and gums to soft tissues such as tongue, lips and cheeks
+• A dental exam—is a visual inspection by the dentist that focuses on all aspects of the mouth, from teeth and gums to soft tissues such as the tongue, lips, and cheeks

 • X-rays or other imaging tests (such as CT scans) if they are needed

-With the proper use of a mouthwash, you can have healthier gums.
+With the proper use of mouthwash, you can have healthier gums.
 However, it’s important to remember that mouthwash should not be used as a substitute for brushing or flossing.
-The American Dental Association (ADA) recommends rinsing with an ADA-accepted fluoride containing mouthrinse for one minute twice per day: after brushing and flossing.
+The American Dental Association (ADA) recommends rinsing with an ADA-accepted fluoride-containing mouth rinse for one minute twice per day: after brushing and flossing.

 Avoid using products that contain alcohol since they can dry out your gums and increase your risk of developing sensitive teeth—both of which are known to cause gum disease.
 Some over-the-counter (OTC) products may also contain additional ingredients that could irritate sensitive skin or allergies.